What is the connection to philanthropy?

 - Charitable causes.

-- 95 % of CPD-Philanthropy participants (2015) surveyed rated the contribution that CPD-Philanthropy makes on workplace morale/well-being, positively.
+- 95 % of CPD-Philanthropy participants (2015) surveyed rated the impact that CPD-Philanthropy has on their personal attitude to attending CPD and well-being, positively.

 How can CPD-Philanthropy assist?

 CPD-Philanthropy as a mechanism creates a positive correlation in two ways.
-Firstly, by providing Continuing Professional Development CPD and secondly, by facilitating or contributing to our participant's Social Responsibility.
+Firstly, by providing Continuing Professional Development CPD and secondly, by supporting our attendees and their Firms' Social Responsibility.
 Philanthropic-giving and professional-development are in-situ.

 We encourage this by offering excellence in Continuing Professional Development CPD, Training and Consultancy at philanthropist discount rates while recommending that participants donate the discount directly to their charity of choice.